PBA-2sem/ConAmore/README.md

 ![Arbitrage](/assets/Arbitrage.PNG)

-This shows an arbitrage opportunity in a graph, and this is exactly what Bellman Ford detects, by finding the negative cycle.
-Here, the conversion rate between each currency has been converted to the negated natural logarithm **(*ln()*)** of the rates.
+This shows an arbitrage opportunity in a graph, and this is exactly what Bellman Ford is able to detect, by finding a negative cycle.
+Here, the conversion rate between each currency has been converted to the negated natural logarithm **(*ln()*)** of the rates(weights).

 ```
 int V = amountOfVertices;